-Madison needs

-an electronic
+Madison needs an electronic grants management system.

-grants

-management

-system; two

-alternatives

-should be

-considered.

 Africa Fest: Senegal Dance Troupe Jam ak Jam Afro-Dance Theatre

 This option obviates problems of articulating the city and county processes, is likely to be more satisfactory to applicants who place more confidence in the city's review process, obviates any discussion of where panelists must reside, and links awards to the city's emerging unified financial reporting and management system.
 Its limitations are greater up-front investment of software system development time and the possibility of less reduction of staff burden regarding grants management.
 From the applicant point of view, this option would not offer the benefit of filing a unified application when seeking both city and county funding.
-See Recommendations 4, 47, and 49.
+See Recommendations 4 and 47.